 An individual who experiences gastritis from chronic alcohol use can reverse the situation by simply abstaining from alcohol and getting treatment if the condition has not developed to a severe level.
 However, scar tissue in the gastrointestinal tract will often remain, and this may result in complications.
 Obviously, ulcers can complicate an individual’s quality of life as well as their ability to engage in a formal alcohol abuse recovery program.

-Alcohol’s Effects on the Skeletal System
+Negative Effects to the Skeletal System

 Chronic and excessive use of alcohol can interfere with the metabolism of calcium in an individual’s system.
 This can lead to an increased risk for an individual to develop osteoporosis.
 Osteoporosis is a medical condition that occurs when an individual’s bones have significantly decreased in density.
 This makes them more prone to breaking and can result in significant issues with functioning.
 The condition is more commonly associated with elderly individuals, particularly elderly women; however, alcohol abuse is a significant risk factor for the development of osteoporosis over all age groups.

 The most effective way to address osteoporosis is to prevent it from happening.
 Once osteoporosis has developed, depending on its severity, treatment can reverse the effects to some extent, but people who have developed moderate to severe osteoporosis may have long-term issues with mobility, pain, and susceptibility to bone fractures.
 Pain and mobility issues can be barriers to effective recovery from an alcohol use disorder.

 The central nervous system (CNS) consists of the brain and spinal cord.
 There is a large body of research evidence that has documented numerous effects of alcohol use on the brain.
 Alcohol use, even in small amounts, affects the CNS at multiple levels, from the cellular level to specific areas of the brain and networks of neurons that are involved in numerous areas of functioning.